 There is a need to establish accurate biomarkers in order to characterise the disease and optimise treatment, particularly in less aggressive disease where it is desirable to de-escalate therapy [15] and thus minimise the adverse effects of treatment and improve patient outcomes.
 Previous work [16–18] has hypothesized that tumours that may be responsive to novel therapeutic treatments may carry distinct molecular biomarkers.
 If this is correct then the identification of such biomarkers is the key to the screening of patients towards appropriate treatments.

 This work explores the potential of Fourier transform infrared (FTIR) microscopy in combination with a known prognostic biomarker: α-Smooth Muscle Actin (ASMA) expression, as a method of identifying cases which may be appropriate for therapeutic treatment.
-Previous work [4–6] has ex- plored the efficacy of ASMA and SERPINE1 [6] as predictive variables for extra capsular spread (ECS), an important prognostic biomarker for OSCC.
+Previous work [4–6] has explored the efficacy of ASMA and SERPINE1 [6] as predictive variables for extra capsular spread (ECS), which is an important prognostic biomarker for OSCC.
 FTIR microscopy images taken of the same sample set will be used in order to perform a comparison to established biomarkers.

+Comment on references before drafting last section of introduction

+The 1st 18 refers seem approriate but I would like to raed them which will take ,e a while.

+Ref 31 is a systematic review of biomarkers for OSCC so I think it should come earlier in thereferences.

+Refs 28, 30 (possibly also 29 I haven't checked) are specific to OSSC so should also come earier.

+I think the refs to FTIR need to start with a review article.
+I am not sure of the Journal but if it is Analyst we need to use reviews from likely referees.

+Mathew Bakers review (ref 1 in Barney's paper) is ideal since the author list include several people who might review this paper.

+We should also consider 12, 13, 14, 15 from Barney's paper.
+Especially Peter Garnder's review (ref 13 since that will cheer him and he will be a co-author.

+Refs 21, 22 , 23 24 are applications of FTIR to specific cancers and are probably fine.

+I would also drop the excellent reference 19.
+The results are impressive for brain cancer but its an application to biofluids and we are studying tissue.
+If we keep it we should end the introduction with it but end with some statement about this paper.
+Its importance etc.

 FTIR microscopy is a well established technique and has been utilised to investigate a range of biomedical applications in recent years [19–21].
 Due to its ability to access chemical information present within the sample; analysis of FTIR microscopy data is able to lend insight into a range of label-free discrimination tasks.
 Zawlik et.al [22] investigated FTIR coupled with prin- cipal component analysis (PCA) to investigate the efficacy of chemotherapy in triple-negative breast cancer.
 They determined that it was possible to monitor changes in the biochemical composition of the tissue in order to monitor the effectiveness of received treatment.